ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/05--gof--behavioral-design-patterns/terms.md

 ## Behavioral Design Patterns

-*Behavioral design patterns* deal with object interconnection and algorithms:
+*Behavioral design patterns* deal with object interconnection and algorithms.

-- **chains of responsibility**
+### Chains of Responsibility

 The *chain of responsibility* pattern is used to handle requests by passing them from the sender (client) to receivers (processing elements, handlers) through a chain of handlers.